 That said, while providing smooth graphical performance is extremely important, the value that a powerful CPU brings to the table shouldn’t be underestimated as well.
 It’s in charge of all the processes, serves as the brain of a laptop, and ensures all of the game’s data is accessed and processed as quickly and efficiently as possible.
 When looking at options that cost below $600, your perfect option would be to get a laptop that is supplied with an Intel Core i5-8200U CPU that has a max clocking speed of 3.40GHz.
-Anything below that might cause issues when playing some of the latest games.
+Laptops under 500 dollars may freeze when playing some of the latest games.

 The amount of internal memory is another crucial factor you need to consider when looking for the best gaming laptop under 600 bucks.
 RAM represents the machine’s working memory and if you have plenty of it, you can significantly improve the performance of the laptop and multi-task with increased efficiency.
 In terms of gaming, RAM is essential for ensuring you can enjoy the latest titles without any glitches or freezes.
 When looking for a budget laptop, your goal is to find a model that offers at least 8-12GB of DDR4 RAM, although 16GB would be ideal.